-Rising Stars tests (Yr 1 upwards) are used to inform teacher assessment (in Yr 1 NFER tests only in summer term).
+MERIT tests (Testbase) are used to inform teacher assessment from year one to year six.
 Additionally, there are end of Key Stage assessments in years 2 and 6.

 Learning walks monitor aspects of teaching and learning and, for example considers how the classroom environment supports the teaching of maths e.g. prompts, vocabulary etc.